choria-io/website/docs/content/concepts/terminology/_index.md

 ## Subcollective

 A server can belong to many Collectives.
-A Subcollective is a Collective that only a subset of a full collectives nodes belong to.
+A Subcollective is a Collective that only a subset of a full collective's nodes belong to.

 Subcolllectives are used to partition networks and to control broadcast domains in high traffic networks.